TheTimmoth/server_services/README.md

 # server_services

-A github-compose image for various services often find on servers.
+A github-compose image for various services often found on servers.

 Version 0.1.0a1
 &copy; 2019 - 2020 Tim Schlottmann